subugoe/typo3-find/README.md

 All settings discussed in this section are inside the `plugin.tx_find.settings` array of the TypoScript configuration.

-### Connection to the Solr index
+### Connection to Search Index

-You can have multiple Solr connections.
+You can have multiple search connections.
 Every connection needs to use a provider and an options array.

 The `plugin.tx_find.settings.activeConnection` determines the currently used connection.
 The default value is `default`.

+#### Solr Connection

 The `options` settings array in a connection definition is used to configure access to the Solr index.
 It contains: